 Types of Business Training

-Business training is a and development process which refers to the acquisition of specific skills, abilities, and knowledge to improve employee performance.
+Business training is a learning and development process which refers to the acquisition of specific skills, abilities, and knowledge to improve employee performance.
 Business training includes teaching new personnel to perform their job, introducing a new technology or procedures to existing staff, or helping an employee to achieve specific standards of proficiency in his or her job functions.
-It most often provided for a person's present job activities and not future job functions, as may be the case with and .
+It most often provided for a person’s present job activities and not future job functions, as may be the case with coaching and mentoring.

 Business training is increasingly required to assist the workplace employees in using modern technologies, tools, techniques, strategies and materials in their jobs.